- John Bieda

 Working with Kaiser as your Insurance Part 2 of 3

 You have determined that you have a problem that requires therapy.
-You have gone to Kaiser and they have referred you to their groups for depression and anxiety, and then switched you to a in house therapist who saw you for 4 sessions then scheduled you once a month.
+You have gone to Kaiser and they have referred you to their groups for anxiety and depression, and sent you to an in-house therapist who saw you for 4 sessions and then scheduled you to return once a month.
 This is not enough to meet your needs, and you would like to be approved to see an out-of-network therapist who can see you more frequently.
 What do you do now?

-Having realized you need more therapy than Kaiser seems to want to give, look at the diagnosis that kaiser gave you by requesting your records.
-They will email them to you.
-Verify if you have been given a Parity diagnosis, and if so, this is the key to getting appropriate treatment approved.
-If you do not have one of these diagnoses, does your problem relate to trauma, is it impacting your ability to work or participate in school.
-How is functionally affecting your life.
-Knowing these things will help to demonstrate the need for you to go outside of the Kaiser internal system.
+The first step is to request your records from Kaiser so that you can see what diagnoses you have been given.
+Kaiser will email you your records.
+Look to see if you have been given one of the parity diagnoses.
+If so, this is the key to getting appropriate treatment approved.
+If you do not have one of these diagnoses, does your problem relate to trauma?
+Is it impacting your ability to work or participate in school?
+How is your problem functionally affecting your life?
+Knowing these things will help you to demonstrate the need for you to go outside of the Kaiser internal system for treatment.

-I will not be addressing the Beacon contracted clinicians, as I am not a Beacon contracted provider.
-I can however address the affiliates.
-As an affiliate, we give kaiser direct access to our schedules so that they can book appointments for Kaiser patients.
+I will not be addressing Beacon contracted therapists as I am not a Beacon contracted provider.
+I can, however, address Affiliates.
+As Affiliates, we give Kaiser direct access to our schedules so that they can book appointments for Kaiser patients.
 The benefit of this system is that Kaiser is able to schedule appointments as soon as they are available.

-To get a referral to a kaiser affiliate, we recommend you set up an appointment a week in advance with a kaiser affiliate and ask them to put a Hold on their tridiuum account with your name in it Ask them for their NPI number at this time.
-You will need to give the clinician your kaiser number, date of birth and full name. they can use this information to hold the appointment for you.
+To get a referral to a Kaiser Affiliate, we recommend that you set up an appointment a week in advance with a Kaiser Affiliate and ask them to put a hold on the Tridium account with your name on it.
+Ask for the Affiliate’s NPI number at this time.
+You will need to give the Affiliate your Kaiser number, date of birth, and full name.
+The Affiliate can hold the appointment time for you.

-Next contact the kaiser referral department at (844) 359-5661 and let them know that you have an appointment with a Kaiser affiliate.
-Let them know the NPI number of the therapists, and the date and time of the appointment held in Tridiuum.
-If you know your diagnosis and it’s a Parity diagnosis, let them know this as well.
-If you have gone through the group treatments and it has not been successful let them know this.
-If you have seen a kaiser therapists and it was not frequent enough to be helpful, put that out there as well.
-Basically, give them as much evidence as possible that you meet criteria for weekly therapy.
+Next, you will need to contact the Kaiser referral department at (844) 359-5661 and let them know that you have an appointment with a Kaiser Affiliate.
+Give them the Affiliate’s NPI number and the date and time of the appointment held in Tridium.
+If you know your diagnosis and it is a Parity diagnosis let them know this as well.
+If you have gone through Kaiser’s group treatments and it has not been successful be sure to mention that.
+If you have seen a Kaiser therapist and found that appointments were not frequent enough to be helpful, put that out there as well.
+Basically, give the referral department as much evidence as possible that you meet the criteria for weekly therapy.

-Kaiser will then set up an appointment with an intake specialist, have them meet with you, then refer you to groups, and an affiliate.
+Kaiser will then set up an appointment with an intake specialist, who will meet with you and refer you to groups and an Affiliate.